chloedkkwon/chloekwon/index.md

 </p>

 <p>
-    My research interests lie in phonetics, phonology, and the interface between other subareas involved in understanding prosody.
+    My research interests lie in phonetics, phonology, and their interface with other subareas involved in understanding prosody.
 I'm also very interested in exploring various research methodologies and computational modeling of linguistic data.
 </p>

 <p>